parse-community/parse-php-sdk/CONTRIBUTING.md

 To get started:

 * [Get Composer], the PHP package manager.
-* Run "composer install" to download dependencies.
+* Run `composer install` to download dependencies.

 From here you have to setup an instance of parse server.
+For your convenience we have included a testable version of parse server as a dev dependency.

+To setup the Test Parse Server:
+* [Get npm], you'll need this to install the server.
+* Run `npm install` from the project root to download the server and it's dependencies.
+* When you're ready to run tests use `npm start` from the project root to boot up the test server.

-To get started quickly you can clone and run this [parse server test] project.
+The embedded test server utilizes this [parse server test] project.
 It's setup with the appropriate configuration to run the php sdk test suite.
 Additionally it handles setting up mongodb for the server.

+If you have specific needs and would like to alter your test server you can fork and modify the aforementioned test project.
 Alternately you can configure a compatible test server as follows:

 * [Setup a local Parse Server instance]